plewis/plewis.github.io/phylogenetics/papers.md

 {% comment %}
 Akaike, H. 1973.
 Information theory as an extension of the maximum likelihood principle.
 Pages 267-281 in B. N. Petrov and F. Csaki (eds.), Second International Symposium on Information Theory.
 Akademiai Kiado, Budapest.
 (AIC model selection criterion)

-Ané, C., B. Larget, D. A. Baum, S. D. Smith, and A. Rokas.
-2007.
-Bayesian estimation of concordance among gene trees.
-Molecular Biology and Evolution 24:412-426.
-(Describes the DPP model behind BUCKy)

 Bandelt, H.-J., and A. W. M. Dress.
 1992.
 Split decomposition: a new and useful approach to phylogenetic analysis of distance data.
 Molecular Phylogenetics and Evolution 1: 242-252.